cloudFPGA/cFCreate/README.md

 ### Setup your Virtualenv

-(we recommend the use of python3.6)
+(we recommend the use of python3.5 or python3.6)

 ```bash
 $ which python3.6